-Local authorities should review their range of safety policies and ensure that they cover the activities and specific requirements of the refuse collection service, whether in-house or contracted out.
+Local authorities should review their range of safety policies and ensure that they cover the activities and specific requirements of the waste collection service, whether in-house or contracted out.

-3.2 Risk Assessment
+Risk Assessment

-The risks presented by waste collection can be substantially mitigated through careful planning and the implementation of robust risk management practices.
-The HSE provides resources on topics such as manual handing, noise and vibration, control of substances hazardous to health, and driving at work3.
+The risks presented by waste collection services can be substantially mitigated through careful planning and the implementation of robust risk management practices.
+The HSE provides resources on topics such as manual handing, noise and vibration, control of substances hazardous to health, and driving at work4.

-Detailed, specific and adequate risk assessments must be completed, communicated and regularly reviewed.
-The risk assessments should cover all aspects of the refuse collection activity including the route, specification of equipment, use of equipment, tasks performed by each member of the crew, weather conditions, and the methods of entering/exiting the vehicle.
+Detailed, specific and adequate risk assessments must be completed, recorded, acted upon, communicated and regularly reviewed.
+The risk assessments should cover all aspects of the waste collection activity including the route, specification of equipment, use of equipment, tasks performed by each member of the crew, weather conditions, and the methods of entering or exiting the vehicle.
 Each operational risk should be assessed and controlled as far as is reasonably practicable.
-They should, by default involve the consultation and contribution of the workforce.
+They should, by default involve consultation with the relevant workforce.